smkent/monoscad/nipper-holder/README.md

 ## Printing

-This prints with no supports or any special instructions.
+This prints with no supports and no special instructions.
 I used 4 perimeters to avoid creating infill, but this is optional.

 ![Slicer screenshot](images/readme/slicer-screenshot.png)